-- Making application forms available in appropriate formats at all offices and on the websites of all participating landlords. - Accepting applications from anyone aged 16 or over who wishes to live in Dundee. - Allowing applicants to choose the type of housing in the areas they would prefer. - Offering applicants help to complete their form if required. - Providing, advice and information on the options and availability of houses in the City, as well as applicants' housing prospects.
+- Making application forms available in appropriate formats at all offices and on the websites of all participating landlords. - Accepting applications from anyone aged 16 or over who wishes to live in Dundee. - Allowing applicants to choose the type of housing in areas they would prefer. - Offering applicants help to complete their form if required. - Providing advice and information on the options and availability of houses in the City, as well as applicants' housing prospects.

 Guidance on how to complete the application is included in the form.
-Applicants should telephone the City Council's Lettings Centre or their own landlord if they need assistance to complete the form.

-The details the applicant gives on their form will be used to work out how many points they will be given and what housing to offer, so it is important that applicants are accurate when they are telling us what kind of a house they want.
-To help tenants to sustain their tenancies applicants should describe any support which they need e.g. the need for furniture etc.
+Applicants should telephone the Council's Lettings Centre or their own landlord if they need assistance to complete the form The details the applicant gives on their form will be used to work out how many points they will be given and what housing to offer, so it is important that applicants are accurate when they are telling us what kind of a house they want.
+To help tenants to sustain their tenancies applicants should describe any support that they need eg for furniture or white goods, etc.